Have you booked your dream holiday on the other side of the planet and feel a little bit environmentally guilty about it?

 Turn off all the electrical appliances and devices that you won’t use while you're gone.
 Unplug everything you can and try to keep running appliances at a minimum.
 If you are leaving for an extended period of time, take this opportunity to clean out your fridge and freezer to dispose of the unwanted items.
 If you are really motivated, you can even empty it entirely and leave it off while you're gone.
 Donate the items to a friend in need or a community center for those less fortunate than you.
 Waste not, want not.

-If you cannot avoid driving, try and fill all the spaces in your car that you can.
-All over the world you can find apps, facebook pages and websites that connect people traveling in the same directions for ride shares.
+You can find apps, facebook pages and websites that connect people traveling in the same directions for carpooling.
 This reduces your carbon emissions and can even save you a little money on gas with friends to share the bill!

 Don’t bother printing your booking tickets.
 You probably wont need them and find them transformed into a sweaty lump in your money belt weeks later.
 Nowadays just showing your passport or ID card is enough for the hostess to find you in the database at the airline check-in counter.
 You can also show the QR code from the company on your mobile.

 Take photos on your phone or save a copy of your important documents on your cloud so you can access it at anytime if needed.

 Use protective luggage covers or just a secured clip instead of the wasteful shrink wrap machine.
 There are many options for keeping your luggage clean and firmly shut.